Why Your Kids Should Help Prepare Meals

 Kids like to feel involved and important.
 I love the conversations that we have in the kitchen while our hands our busy.
-I am always amazed at how everyone with gather in the kitchen when food is being prepared.
+I am always amazed at how everyone will gather in the kitchen when food is being prepared.
 It really isn’t a cliche about the kitchen being the heart of the home.

 I think having busy hands and tasks to do makes kids more open to talking about their lives.
 You know how all the experts say that the best place to bring up difficult subjects with your kids is when you are driving in the car?
 I have found the same to be true of the kitchen.

 It might take ten times as long with them helping, but try to remember they are learning life skills.